bkamapantula/Managers-Alphabet/README.md

 # Managers Alphabet
 Good practices as an engineering manager.
 Generally, these apply to managers who aren't engineers too.

 *Note: my experience is in software industry, academic research.
+Bulk of the advice is geared towards working with knowledge workers in the IT services sector.
 Your mileage may vary.
 Adopt accordingly.*

 I've been at [Gramener](https://gramener.com) for over three years and 19 months of those as an engineering manager.
 Prior to that I spent about 8 years in academic research with different mentors.
 Real-time experience in projects and dealing with people simultaneously helped me understand different situations.